slatedocs/slate/source/includes/azure/_network_security_groups.md

   <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/networkSecurityGroups/:id</code>

-  Delete an existing network security group
+  Delete an existing network security group.